abo-3aisha/the-larpiest-rice-thats-ever-lived/README.md

 # the larpiest rice that's ever lived

+It's my first project so be nice i used ai alot cause i'm a beginner but i like how hyprland so i want something that's reflect my self into any pc or laptop
+So:
-A Hyprland rice on CachyOS, themed around a certain virtual idol with long teal hair.
+I'ts a Hyprland rice on CachyOS, themed around a certain virtual idol with long teal hair.
 Everything is driven by **one color engine** glued to the wallpaper.

 ## Highlights